Back To Scripture Connections

 In some instances, prisoners attempted to burrow their way out by breaking lumber at the base of walls with their bare hands; but weren't fast enough.
 I've seen pictures of them with their lifeless arms protruding outside from trying to claw their way to safety.

-If Christianity's Jesus is to be disqualified from being the servant of Isa 53 for his at-death scream, then the Holocaust Jews more so.
-The point is, he could have escaped; but chose not too.
+If Christianity's Jesus is to be disqualified from being the servant of Isa 53 for his scream, then the Holocaust Jews more so.
+The point is, he could've escaped; but chose not too.
 Had the Holocaust Jews been given the option to walk away from the gas chambers, they would have taken it.

 Christianity's Jesus could walk on water, restore withered limbs, multiply loaves and fishes, control the weather, shrivel a fig tree, walk through solid walls, cure leprosy and genetic blindness, turn water into wine, and command evil spirits to do his bidding.
 Does anybody seriously think it would have been possible to crucify a man with those capabilities without his consent?
 I don't think so.